 How Can You Add Batteries To An Existing Solar System?

-Battery storage capable solar PV systems require special wiring, and some require a special inverter to interface with the batteries properly.
+Solar PV systems capable of battery storage require special wiring.
+Some even require a special inverter to interface with the batteries properly.

-Inverters that can work with batteries normally cost more and have only been on the market for the last few years – so chances are very high that many people considering adding batteries to their solar power system do not have one.
-However, some batteries can be added to a solar power system without requiring an additional inverter.
+Inverters that can work with batteries, like hybrid inverters, normally cost more.
+Chances are, many people considering adding batteries to their solar power system do not have one.
+However, you can add some batteries to a solar power system without requiring an additional inverter, like the new Powerwall 3 with its integrated hybrid inverter.

 Most people (who use average/above-average levels of electricity in their homes) will also need to strongly consider upgrading their current solar power system size if it’s less than 5kW.
-We recommend having much more than this, but 5kW is around the minimum required to produce enough power on overcast days or in the winter to at least partially charge the battery.
+We recommend having much more than this, but 5kW is the minimum you need to produce enough power on overcast days or in the winter to at least partially charge the battery.

 Usually, the best option is to install a completely new solar system rather than expand an old one.
 It can replace the one that’s already there or — provided there’s room — can be installed as a second, separate system.
 But here we’ll just look at bringing an existing rooftop solar system up to 5kW.